Wyoming Multidisciplinary Team Psychiatric Evaluations

 Frequently Asked Questions

-MDT psychiatric evaluations are one-time evaluations for the purpose of assessing mental and behavioral health for treatment planning.
+One-time evaluations completed via televideo for the purpose of assessing mental and behavioral health for treatment planning.

 MDT evaluations may be requested by Wyoming’s Department of Family Services (DFS) case workers and community clinicians working with WYhealth.